MMIV-ML/ELMED219/Lab3-GenAI/README.md

 - AI-in-Health/MedLLMsPracticalGuide: _A curated list of practical guide resources of Medical LLMs_ [[link](https://github.com/AI-in-Health/MedLLMsPracticalGuide)] <br>(**provides a very comprehensive and updated overview of the field**)

 - [S. Raschka](https://sebastianraschka.com): **LLMs from scratch**  [[https://github.com/rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratc)]  how LLMs work from the inside out ...
-  - See also his book _Build a Large Language Model (From Scratch)_  Manning Early Accesss Program [[link](https://www.manning.com/books/build-a-large-language-model-from-scratch)]  (in progresses - final publication in Early 2025)
+  - See also his book _Build a Large Language Model (From Scratch)_  Manning Early Accesss Program [[link](https://www.manning.com/books/build-a-large-language-model-from-scratch)] ... how LLMs work under the hood, tearing the lid off the Generative AI black box (in progresses from Dec 2023  - final publication in early 2025)

 ## OpenAI: Prompt engineering guide